SmalsResearch/bePelias/README.md

 ## Data from OpenAddress CSV

 The above procedure builds Pelias data from BOSA XML (https://opendata.bosa.be/download/best/best-full-latest.zip), using a conversion tools on https://github.com/Fedict/best-tools.git.
-This is a quite heavy process, but at the end, bePelias will be able to provide BeSt Id.
+This is a quite heavy process, but at the end, bePelias will be able to provide BeSt Id (not included into the CSV availble on Bosa website).

 # Usage

 - Swagger GUI on http://[IP]:4001/doc
 - Example of URL : http://[IP]:4001/REST/bepelias/v1/geocode?streetName=Avenue%20Fonsny&houseNumber=20&postCode=1060&postName=Saint-Gilles

-Port can be changed in scripts/run.sh updating "PORT_OUT=4001"
+Port can be changed in docker-compose.yml updating the first value of  "sevices>api>ports"

 # Requirements